falconersys/Pink-Discord-Theme/README.md

 # Hey-hey!
   [Original theme](https://github.com/NYRI4/Comfy-theme)

-  CTP is fully customizable theme, if you want to help me and improve this theme please contact me (Да#4103).
-If you need help please contact me (Да#4103) or author of original theme (Nyria#3863)
+  CTP is fully customizable theme, if you want to help me and improve this ~~theme~~ color scheme please contact me (Да#4103).
+If you need help please contact me (Да#4103)
+  (the raw version for BD is ready, I don't know if it will work)

 ## Screenshots: